 The purpose of this guide is to answer the questions above.
 The guide is divided into pages, based on geographic areas, starting with local and leading to global.
 Use the linked tabs on the left to navigate to those pages.

 The graphic below demonstrates how surveillance data in the past has moved from local to global settings.
 You can find it and other explanations about data collection at the U.S. Center for Disease Control website.
 That said, the reporting laws have changed a few times since the COVID-19 pandemic began.
 See the United States tab for further details.
-During COVID, hospitals are now directed to report daily to HHS rather than the CDC.

 As it relates to epidemiology, a model is a mathematical or conceptual understanding of a real phenomenon.
 They are important for their predictive ability and therefore their usefulness to decision makers.
-If you are investing stock in the stock market and you have a model that is accurate months into the future, you will make a lot of money.
+If you are investing stock in the stock market, and you have a model that is accurate months into the future, you will make a lot of money.
 In epidemiology, if you have an accurate model of how a disease acts and spreads over days or months, then you can create laws and policies that save lives.
-At the beginning of the COVID pandemic scientists had only generic epidemiology models and nothing specific for COVID.
+At the beginning of the COVID pandemic, scientists had only generic epidemiology models and nothing specific for COVID.
 Now, there are much more detailed and accurate models and scientists are making them better.
-That said, just like weather, their are too many variables to perfectly predict a pandemic.
-The data linked from this guide are essential to creating better models.
+That said, just like weather, there are too many variables to perfectly predict a pandemic.
+The data linked from this guide is essential to creating better models.